A2osX/A2osX/.Docs/Glossary.md

 **non-special, normal memory**: Memory that has no special restrictions on it.
 On the Apple IIGS, such memory includes banks $2-$DF and parts of banks $E0 and $E1.

 **NOT**: A unary logical operator that produces a true result if its operand is false, and a false result if its operand is true.
 Compare AND, OR, exclusive OR.

+**NSC, No Slot Clock**: The No-Slot Clock, also known as the Dallas Smartwatch (DS1216E), was a 28-pin chip-like device that could be used directly in any Apple II or Apple II compatible with a 28-pin ROM.

 **NTSC**: (1) Abbreviation for National Television Standards Committee, which defined the standard format used for transmitting broadcast video signals in the United States.
 (2) The standard video format defined by the NTSC; also called composite because it combines all video information, including color, into a single signal.